gvnadir/SailPoint-IdentityIQ/README.md

 ### Scoping

-- The act of subdividing data into logical groups and granting access based on those subdivisiona
+- The act of subdividing data into logical groups and granting access based on those subdivision
 - Scopes control the objects a user can see and act upon

 ### Workgroups